-6.25.
+7.37.
 Richmond commissioned Lichfields to prepare a Retail and Leisure Needs Assessment for the Borough, including the main centres of Richmond, East Sheen, Teddington, Twickenham and Whitton.
 This study will inform future planning policy on town centre, retail and leisure matters in the Borough, together with a wider strategy for the future of the Borough's centres.
-Phase 1 of the study was published in July 2021.
+Phase 1 of the study was published in July 2021 and Phase was published in January 2023.
+Additionally, the Council have undertaken an Assessment of Borough Centres which was published in 2023 (available on the Council's retail and leisure evidence base webpage).
+The report looks at the composition and role of centres in the borough so that the hierarchy can be reviewed, to update centre boundaries and where necessary draw new ones, and to inform the definition of new primary shopping areas for the five town centres in the borough.
+The report finds that the hierarchy remains appropriate, with only one change as Twickenham Green is promoted to a neighbourhood centre.

-- 6.26.
+- 7.38.
 In DtC discussions with Elmbridge, Spelthorne and Hounslow, town centres and retail were not identified as a strategic, cross-boundary issue although there are some shared approaches and impacts.
 Richmond outlined the initial work on future retail and leisure needs, suggesting the need to protect commercial floorspace, with a focus on repurposing existing floorspace and using vacant properties.
-Richmond will provide a more detailed quantitative and qualitative assessment to be undertaken in 2022. - 6.27.
+Richmond will provide a more detailed quantitative and qualitative assessment to be undertaken in 2022. - 7.39.
 Elmbridge outlined moving towards core activity areas in main centres, seeking to ensure flexibility and working with economic development officers to go beyond traditional uses.
-Discussion with Spelthorne included post-pandemic issues and similar changes on high streets which can be led by the market given the flexibility of Class E. Similarly, the impact of the pandemic on centres was discussed with Hounslow but both boroughs agreed it is too early to fully understand the impact. - 6.28.
+Discussion with Spelthorne included post-pandemic issues and similar changes on high streets which can be led by the market given the flexibility of Class E. Similarly, the impact of the pandemic on centres was discussed with Hounslow but both boroughs agreed it is too early to fully understand the impact. - 7.40.
 Town centres and retail has previously been identified as a cross-boundary issue with Kingston given the draw of Kingston Town Centre and Richmond's concerns over the potential to negatively impact Richmond's town centres.
-Discussion with Kingston noted that the draw of Richmond and Kingston town centres offer different things, and that local geography influences shopping destinations (e.g. residents living in or around Ham and Hampton are likely to visit Kingston for a lot of their shopping needs). - 6.29.
+Discussion with Kingston noted that the draw of Richmond and Kingston town centres offer different things, and that local geography influences shopping destinations (e.g. residents living in or around Ham and Hampton are likely to visit Kingston for a lot of their shopping needs). - 7.41.
 The GLA indicated their support for the approach to repurposing vacant stock and diversification and advised that Policy 19 could mention the Agent of Change as set out in London Plan Policy D13.

-6.30.
+7.42.
 Phase 2 of the borough Retail & Leisure Needs Study will include a detailed quantitative and qualitative assessment of the need (including a new household survey) for new retail, leisure and other main town centre uses within the borough and will commence in early 2022.
 A Methodology Note produced by Lichfields was shared with neighbouring authorities who were invited to share their thoughts to inform Phase 2 of the study by the end of January 2022.